Fire Department General Information

 Free Smoke Alarms Available

 The American Red Cross and the Monmouth Fire Department are working together to ensure that every home in Monmouth has working smoke alarms.
+As of June 19, 2017, 73 free smoke alarms have been installed this year.

 Residents may request a smoke alarm installation appointment at getasmokealarm.org or text the word "Alarm" to (844) 811-0100; or call (844) 319-6560 and press 9.
 There is no charge for the smoke alarms or the installation.